lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 With the aim of maximising the sub-cellular resolution and, consequently, the reliability in protein sub-cellular assignments, we follow the advice in [@Trotter:2010] and combine replicated spatial proteomics experiments and described above.

-Trotter et al. have shown a significant improvement in protein–organelle association upon direct combination of single experiments, in particular when these resolve different subcellular niches.
+Indeed, Trotter et al. have shown a significant improvement in protein–organelle association upon direct combination of single experiments, in particular when these resolve different subcellular niches.

-Direct comparisons of individual fractions in replicated experiments does not provide an good, goal-driven assessment of different experiments.
-Indeed, due to the nature of the experiment and fraction collection, the quantitative channels (loosely referred to as fractions) do not correspond to identical fractions along the gradient.
-As we see in the table below (taken from the `hyperLOPIT`'s `pData`), different sets of fractions are combined to obtain enough material and optimise acurate quantitation.
+Direct comparisons of individual fractions in replicated experiments does not provide an adequate, goal-driven assessment of different experiments.
+Indeed, due to the nature of the experiment and fraction collection, the quantitative channels (loosely referred to as fractions) do not correspond to identical actual fractions along the gradient.
+As can be seen in the table below (taken from the `hyperLOPIT`'s `pData`, focusing on channels 7 to 10), different sets of fractions are combined to obtain enough material and optimise acurate quantitation.

 | Replicate|TMT.Reagent |Gradient.Fraction | Iodixonal.Density| Fraction.No|